imDanoush/Unity-DirectInput/README.md

 | Rear Collision   	| ✅ |
 | Left Collision  	| ✅ |
 | RightCollision  	| ✅ |
 [comment]: <> (✅ ℹ️ 🔲)
 Note that everything is adjustable in the native DLL, The Custom Force effect exists but has not been fully implemented, And the collision effects are only in the Unity project.
 This is optimized to be used in Unity Game Engine only.

 ## Compatible Devices
 ### Note that all the devices that use Direct Input (from the old Logitech G wheels to the advanced Simucube ones) should work
-The community has tested and verified these devices do indeed work.
+The community has tested and verified that these devices do indeed work.
 Albeit not all devices support all the FFB effects!

 | Peripheral                         | Test Status    |
 |------------------------------------|----------------|